 Explain exactly why you believe it is innovative.
 Is your project something new altogether or a new combination of different parts and systems?
 How do you distinctly close a social gap or ameliorate a societal or environmental challenge in a way that no one else does?
 (750 characters)

-We have created a chatbot which responds in Indic languages such as Bangla, thus making it accessible for the low resource regions of Bangladesh.
-It uses WhatsApp, a platform used by 44 million Bangladeshi users to interact with the chatbot [1].
+We have created a chatbot that responds in Indic languages such as Bangla, thus making it accessible for the low-resource regions of Bangladesh.
+It uses WhatsApp, a platform used by 44 million Bangladeshi users to interact with the chatbot .
 By providing accurate information about menstrual health, it fosters a sense of safety amongst young girls and women to openly ask their questions without feeling insecure.
 We have designed our system with safety measures such as rate limiting, content filtering, and data privacy protections.
 By curating verified content from trustworthy sources, our system enables users to learn interactively at their own pace about sensitive topics like health and hygiene, while minimizing risks from misinformation.

 [1] -https://worldpopulationreview.com/country-rankings/whatsapp-users-by-country